AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

 1. In Customer Journey Analytics, create a connection as described in [Create a connection](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/create-connection.html?lang=en).

-   When creating the connection, the following configuration selections are required for implementing Media Analytics with Experience Platform Edge:
+   When creating the connection, the following configuration selections are required for implementing Streaming Media:

    1. Select the dataset that you previously created, as described in [Create a dataset in Adobe Experience Platform](#create-a-dataset-in-adobe-experience-platform).